rodalbuyeh/pyspark-k8s-boilerplate/README.md

 export KUBEUSER='name'
 export KUBEDOMAIN='domain.com'
 ```
-You can modify and source the env.example file if it is more convenient.
+You can modify and source the env.example file in the project root if it is
+more convenient.

 ### Cloud Authentication
 There are many ways to handle authentication.
 For instance, GCP offers
 [a number of methods](https://cloud.google.com/container-registry/docs/advanced-authentication).
 Here we have tried to strike a balance between clarity and reasonable security.
-We opted for using a service account key to allow for longer lived
+We opted for using a service account key to allow for longer lived authentication
-(and accordingly less overhead but higher risk authentication).
+(and accordingly less overhead but higher risk).
 Rather than
 baking the key into the container, we mount it as a volume from a local path,
 pushed to Kubernetes as a Kubernetes secret.